ZKSAFE/zksafe-docs/EIP/eip-6xxx.md

 There are three parties involved, Verifier, Requester and Prover.

 - A verifier,
-  - SHOULD verify the hashes that are computed as agreed using the proof.
+  - SHOULD verify the proof given all the public outputs.
   - MUST NOT store password in plain text.
 - A requester
-  - SHOULD provide all operation parameters to the prover.
+  - SHOULD generate a hash of an operation and its parameters, and provide the hash to the prover.
-  - SHALL request a verification from the verifier.
+  - SHALL request a verification from the verifier for any prover.
 - A prover
-  - SHOULD compute the hashes from all operation parameters given, well-known variables and the password.
+  - SHOULD generate the proof the public outputs from the operation hash, well-known variables and the private secret (password).
+    - well-known variable
+      - SHOULD include a nonce from the verifier
+      - MAY include an expiration timestamp
-  - This computation
+    - public outputs
-    - SHOULD be agreed with the verifier.
+      - SHOULD include one reflecting the private secret, pwdhash.
-    - SHOULD generate a proof of the process.
+      - SHOULD include one reflecting the operation hash and well-known variables, fullhash.
-    - SHOULD output at least three hashes.
+      - SHOULD include one resulting from pwdhash and fullhash.

 Below is the interface that a verifier SHOULD implement.
 ```javascript